Mercerenies/latitude/spec/ii_standard_library/object.md

     stdout println: "Good morning, " ++ userName ++ ".
 It is " ++ currentTime ++ " right now.".

+### `Object assign (symbol) = mthd.`

+When called, this method defines a method on `self` which, when called, performs an assignment of the slot with name `symbol`.
+The newly constructed method's name will be `symbol` with an equal sign `=` appended, so that it can be called using the assignment syntax.
+When called, the new method will invoke `mthd`, forwarding any arguments, and assign the returned value to the appropriate slot.

+    var := 1.
+    assign 'var = { $1. }.
+    while { var < 10. } do {
+      var printObject.
+      var = var + 1.
+    }.

+Without the `assign=` call, it would be necessary to use `parent var := var + 1` to increment the variable, which can become a nuisance when methods are nested several scopes deep.

 ### `Object missing (symbol).`

 The default behavior of the `missing` method for traditional objects